marianc000/preloadCache/README.md

-# Does preloading of modules make sense?
+# What is better preloading or caching JavaScript modules?
-An easy to implement technique relieving developers of bundling
+Better for boths users and developers.
+An easy to implement technique relieving developers of bundlers

-Sample code for post https://marian-caikovski.medium.com/does-preloading-of-modules-make-sense-7c3ee9ccdd45 about the performance benefits of module preloading with link type="modulepreload"
+Sample code for post https://marian-caikovski.medium.com/what-is-better-preloading-or-caching-javascript-modules-246d3573e6ad about the performance benefits of module preloading and caching